Should People With Cancer Get a Flu Shot?

-All types of flu are spread the same way.
 Even if you haven’t yet had the flu shot, there are things you and others can do to help prevent spreading flu viruses and many other germs.

 - Wash your hands often.
 Use soap and warm water or alcohol-based cleaners or wipes.

 - Do not touch your eyes or nose.
 Keep your fingers away from your mouth.

 - Cover your mouth and nose with a tissue when you cough or sneeze.
 Then throw the tissue in the trash and wash your hands.